-Yes, we have 9 available positions each year in the Preliminary Medicine/Neurology program offered at two of our locations: Olive View (3) and the VA (6).
-You may learn more about the Olive View experience here.
+Yes, we have 9 available positions each year in the Preliminary Medicine/Neurology program offered at two of our locations: Olive View (3) and the West LA VA (6).
+You may learn more about the Olive View and West LA VA experiences.
 Neurology preliminary positions are reserved for applicants who match into UCLA's Neurology residency program.
 If interested in completing your preliminary year with UCLA, please do the following:

 Where do residents spend time on their clinical rotations?

-Our Block Schedule (PDF) illustrates the clinical rotations by year.
-The change in the first year schedule now includes significantly more outpatient time than in prior years.
+Changes to our Block Schedule now give first year residents significantly more outpatient time than in prior years.
 This will allow for decompression from inpatient work, focus on the practice of outpatient care and career exploration with subspecialty exposure.
 The second and third year both include ample elective time along with significant care team leadership development.

 UCLA Department of Neurology